fheitmueller/sez_beps/R/methodology.md

 ```

 In a first step, the geographical scope of the analysis is determined.
-Since the article deals principally with the Latin American region, all countries and jurisdiction belonging to the region "Latin America & Caribbean" according to the World Bank's classification are included.
-Countries and their regional classification are obtained from: <http://databank.worldbank.org/data/download/site-content/CLASS.xls> (accessed on 20 July 2020).The sample includes the following number of countries:
+Since the article deals principally with the Latin American region, all countries and jurisdiction belonging to the region "Latin America & Caribbean" according to the [World Bank's classification](http://databank.worldbank.org/data/download/site-content/CLASS.xls)(accessed on 20 July 2020) are included.
+The sample includes the following number of countries:

 ```
 ## [1] 42
 ```

-In a next step, data on the prevalence of SEZs is added from the UNCTAD World Investment report.
-The dataset was downloaded on June 16, 2020 from <https://unctad.org/Sections/dite_dir/docs/WIR2019/WIR19_tab21.xlsx>.
-For the data cleaning procedure, please consult the "data_preparation" document.
+In a next step, data on the prevalence of SEZs is added from the data annex of the 2019 [UNCTAD World Investment report](https://unctad.org/Sections/dite_dir/docs/WIR2019/WIR19_tab21.xlsx)(accessed on June 16, 2020).
 The clean data can be found at "data_prepared/unctad_sez.csv".

 A number of countries of the LAC region (mostly Carribean island states) are not included in the UNCTAD dataset or are presented as missing values.
 These are the following: